synonymdev/slashtags-feeds/README.md

 # Slashtags Feeds

-A library for managing users' feeds using Slashtags SDK.
+A library for managing feeds using Slashtags SDK.

 ## Usage